fangchun007/Advanced-Lane-Finding/README.md

 I chose to explain the thought of designing an algorithm just before, or in, or after the corresponding code.
 Even though, this method lead to a longer file, it should make the process of understanding much more easier.
 Please click [here]() for my code.

 I chose to create a test video other than testing only on several images to verify an algorithm or pipeline.
-If you wish to visit those videos, please go to either [here]() or [here]().
+If you wish to visit those videos, please click [here](https://github.com/fangchun007/Advanced-Lane-Finding/tree/master/output_images).

 ## Results

-All the result were saved in the folder []().
+All the result were saved in the folder [output_images](https://github.com/fangchun007/Advanced-Lane-Finding/tree/master/output_images).
+Unfortunately, there is still one mp4 file, named test_combined.mp4, which cannot be uploaded to github because of its large size.

 ## Discussion